Proton Holdings: 2020s

-On 29 April 2024, Proton announced the opening of a R&D centre at the Geely Automobile Research Institute at Hangzhou Bay in collaboration with Geely.
+In April 2024, Proton announced the opening of a R&D centre at the Geely Automobile Research Institute at Hangzhou Bay in collaboration with Geely.

-On 23 August 2024, Proton announced that they are partnering with ANSA Motors Limited in Trinidad and Tobago since March 2024 to market and retail their vehicles in the country.

-On 16 December 2024, Proton launched the e.MAS 7 with Prime Minister Anwar Ibrahim as the main guest of honor.
-It will be retailed in Malaysia, Mauritius, Nepal, Singapore and Trinidad and Tobago.
+That August, Proton announced a partnership with ANSA Motors Limited in Trinidad and Tobago to market and retail their vehicles in the country.
+In December, Proton launched the e.MAS 7 with Prime Minister Anwar Ibrahim as the main guest of honor.

 Products and technologies

 Current models

 Current model line up, with calendar year of introduction or most recent facelift: